caddyserver/website/src/docs/markdown/caddyfile/directives/tls.md

 - **internal** means to use Caddy's internal, locally-trusted CA to produce certificates for this site.
 To further configure the [`internal`](#internal) issuer, use the [`issuer`](#issuer) subdirective.

 - **&lt;email&gt;** is the email address to use for the ACME account managing the site's certificates.
+You may prefer to use the [`email` global option](/docs/caddyfile/options#email) instead, to configure this for all your sites at once.

 <aside class="tip">